dannylekim/personalWebsite/README.md

         - Coding interview sites like Firecode as an example or exercism
         - Any other articles

+    - Topics should also include things like
+        - Testing
+        - Architecture
+        - Modularity
+        - Abstraction
+        - Version Control
+        - Team Management
+        - Data Structures and Algorithms
+        - Graphs and trees and associated algorithms
+        - Recursion

 ### Integrated Web Applications

 if I have any